JupiterOne-Archives/docs-old/docs/schemas/alert-rule.md

-1. Configure a rule with the `SEND_SLACK_MESSAGE` action and specify the `integrationInstanceId` and `channels` properties with the value being the ID specified in the URL above.
+1. Configure a rule with the `SEND_SLACK_MESSAGE` action and specify the `integrationInstanceId` with the unique identifier of the integration and `channels` denoting the destinations.
 Example alert rule configuration with the `SEND_SLACK_MESSAGE` action:

 **NOTE**: In order for the JupiterOne Slack bot to deliever messages to a